Open-IoT-Service-Platform/platform-launcher/README.md

 # Open IoT Service Platform (OISP)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FOpen-IoT-Service-Platform%2Fplatform-launcher.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FOpen-IoT-Service-Platform%2Fplatform-launcher?ref=badge_shield)

+**NOTE: This project reached end of support and is no longer maintained.
+Parts of the project are continued in https://github.com/IndustryFusion/DigitalTwin**.

 This project is designed to provide Cloud Service Providers with a platform for enabling and supporting IoT developers to create IoT solutions with both edge devices and the cloud.